hsinyenwu/ggRibo/README.md

 Throughout the tutorial, we use:
 Arabidopsis data either included with the package or saved in the Mendeley data site: [Link](https://data.mendeley.com/datasets/wm6cS5zbtw/1)
 Human data are saved in the Mendeley data site: [Link](https://data.mendeley.com/datasets/m3t293k4wr/1)
-For data cannot load with the *system.file* function, please find them on Mendeley data sites.
+In this tutorial, for data do NOT load with the *system.file* function, please find them on Mendeley data sites.

 ## Introduction
 Ribo-seq (ribosome profiling) is a powerful technique for studying mRNA translation by deep sequencing ribosome-protected footprints.
 A key feature of Ribo-seq data is 3-nucleotide periodicity, which reflects the ribosome’s codon-by-codon progression during translation.
 This 3-nucleotide periodicity facilitates the discovery of unannotated translation events and provides insights into translational regulation.
 Here, we present ggRibo, an R package designed for visualizing 3-nucleotide periodicity within a genomic context. ggRibo enables visual confirmation of translated isoforms, including unannotated ones, as well as additional translation events, including upstream open reading frames (ORFs), downstream ORFs, stop codon readthrough, and correcting misannotated ORFs due to genome sequencing errors.